hchen549/cs638/README.md

 (TO DO - Display plots showing the MR model trained on 2015-2017 data.)
 (TO DO - Display plots showing the MR model trained on 2018-2020 data.)

-Tested in this dataset, this model has a coefficient of determination or R^2 score of 0.78.
-This is not a very accurate model since some predicted values are off by a margin and can even be negative values, but it does a decent job of predicting and capturing the pattern in the dataset.
+Tested in this dataset, this model has an accuracy of 82%.
+The model has a low bias as shown in figure [].

 ### 4.2.
 Polynomial Ridge Regression